Chapter 7:

 ================================================================================

 Magazines were scattered across the floor.
-Selfies littered like crime scene photos of who I used to be.
-Every glossy page screamed the same thing—rebellion.
+Selfies littered like crime scene pictures of who I used to be.
+Every glossy page screamed the same thing.
+Rebellion.
 Confidence.
 Attention.
-Everything I didn’t have.
-Everything I needed.

-I clasped a gold chain around my neck.
 Is this too much?
 Probably yes.
-I don't want to look like a random rapper from America.
+I don't want to look like some random rappers from the US.

-Foundation.
-Eyeliner was sharp enough to cut.
+The foundation and eyeliner were sharp enough to cut.
 Mascara thick as wings.
 Lip gloss pink, glowing under the lamplight.
+Each stroke sent a spark racing through me.

-Hunger for attention.
+A thrill for attention.

 The mirror stared back with a stranger’s face.

-Someone I didn’t know—someone I desperately wanted to become.
+Someone I didn’t know, someone I desperately wanted to become.

-I tilted my head, studied every angle.
+I tilted my head, studied every inch of myself.

 This… this is me now.
+I'm alive.
+Hahahahaha.

-Tomorrow, I’d be Miku.
+Tomorrow, I’d be Miku Takasawa.

 Whispers rippled instantly around me.